casperwilkes/laravel-environment_detector/ReadMe.md

 Sometimes you don't want to save your `.env` files to your repository, in that case, add `.env*` to your `.gitignore` file.

+## Requirements ##

+This package is only available for Laravel Framework versions 5 & 6.

 ## Installation ##

 There are a couple steps necessary to get the environment detector up and running.